Arbitrarily Configurable Wavefunctions via Imaginary Gauge Phase Imprint in Non-Hermitian Lattices

-We also study the expansion dynamics by considering a localized excitation $|\Psi_0\rangle=\hat{c}_{L/2}^{\dagger}|0\rangle$ initially at the center of an unoccupied lattice $|0\rangle$ at time $t=0$.
-The state at time $t$ is expressed as $|\Psi(t)\rangle = e^{-iHt}|\Psi_0\rangle /\|e^{-iHt}|\Psi_0\rangle\|$, and the time-dependent single-particle density at site $n$ is given by $P(n,t)=\langle\Psi(t)|\hat{c}_{n}^{\dagger}\hat{c}_{n}|\Psi(t)\rangle$.
-As shown in Fig. \ref{fig2}(e), in the SCP and extended phase with $\bar{g} =\omega=0$, the initial excitation exhibits an undirectional propagation and extends across the lattice with multifractal and periodic profiles, respectively, whereas it directionally propagates to the left for $\bar{g} < 0$ ($\omega=1$) as the skin dynamics.
+We also study the expansion dynamics by considering a localized excitation initially at the center of the 1D lattice at time $t=0$.
+As shown in Fig. \ref{fig2}(c), in the SCP and extended phase with $\bar{g} =\omega=0$, the initial excitation exhibits an undirectional propagation and extends across the lattice with multifractal and periodic profiles, respectively, whereas it directionally propagates to the left for $\bar{g} < 0$ ($\omega=1$) as the skin dynamics.
 We characterize the wave expansion by using the second moment $M_2(t)= [\sum_{n=1}^{L} (n - L/2)^2 P(n,t)]^{1/2}$, which describes the wave-packet width.
-In the long-time evolution, the second moment exhibits a power-law scaling $M_2(t) \sim t^\delta$, where the diffusion exponent $\delta$ takes $\delta=1$, $\delta=0$, and $\delta\approx 0.5$ corresponding to the ballistic, localization, and diffusive transports for extended, localized, and conventional critical phases, respectively \cite{YWang2020}.
-Fig. \ref{fig2}(f) shows corresponding $M_2(t)$ (averaged over sampling phase $\varphi$) in the SCP and extended phase, both of which exhibit the same wave-packet width during expansion and ballistic diffusion with $\delta\approx1$, in sharp contrast to the common wisdom that the critical and extended phases have different diffusion behaviours.
-The ballistic characteristics also distinguishes the SCP from the CCP with diffusive dynamics, such as that at the critical point of the AA model [see Fig. \ref{fig2}(f)].
-Fig. \ref{fig2}(e) summarizes the static and dynamical properties of the SCP and CCP for comparisons.
+In the long-time evolution, one has $M_2(t) \sim t^\delta$, where the diffusion exponent $\delta$ takes $\delta=1$, $\delta=0$, and $\delta\approx 0.5$ corresponding to the ballistic, localization, and diffusive transports for conventional extended, localized, and critical phases, respectively \cite{YWang2020}.
+Fig. \ref{fig2}(d) shows corresponding $M_2(t)$ (averaged over sampling phase $\varphi$) in the SCP and extended phase, both of which exhibit the same wavepacket width during expansion and ballistic diffusion with $\delta\approx1$, in sharp contrast to the common wisdom that the critical and extended phases have different diffusion behaviours.
+The ballistic characteristics also distinguishes the SCP from the CCP with diffusive dynamics, such as that in the criticality of the Aubry-Andr\'{e} (AA) model \cite{Aubry1980}.